The art of combining tea & food

 Tip: Test Dung Ti Oolong to grilled chicken or shrimp.

-Pu Erh for strong flavours
+Pu Erh for strong flavors

 Pu Erh has unique food pairing possibilities.
 Think of Pu Erh as a powerful, ripe red wine when pairing it with food.
-In general, Pu Erh pairs well with dishes that have a bit more intense and complex flavours.
-It can be delicious with hearty meat dishes - preferably smoked, fried or grilled.
-Mushrooms also pair well with Pu Erh, as its natural umami and earthiness complement the tea well.
+In general, Pu Erh pairs well with dishes that have a bit more intense and complex flavors.It can be delicious with hearty meat dishes - preferably smoked, fried or grilled.
+Mushrooms also go well with Pu Erh, as their natural umami and earthiness complement the tea well.

 Dark chocolate with a high cocoa content works well because its bitterness and full flavor harmonize with the rich tones of the tea.
 Pu Erh is also one of the few teas that can stand up to an aperitif like whiskey or other aged spirits.
 Fruit and light sweets can also be a brilliant complement to the dry, earthy tea.